 FEEDBACK from a teacher who has used the RHYTHM WORKOUT

 "This Rhythm Activities for Middle School Music resource saved my whole day on Thursday.
-I had purchased the resource on Wednesday night and luckily, read through some of the ideas to effectively use the resource.
+I purchased the resource on Wednesday night and, luckily, read through some of the ideas to effectively use the resource.
 The next day, Thursday, the speakers in my room wouldn't work, so my planned lessons couldn't be used.
 I logged onto the rhythms and had the most beneficial, amazing and fun sessions with my classes reading and playing the first few rhythms with French time names, chopsticks and instruments.
 The kids loved working in teams, with one group playing Rhythm 1 and the other team playing Rhythm 2 etc., Guess the Rhythm.
 Perform the Rhythm etc....the whole hour of each lesson was based on this resource.
 Thank you!"

 "Great product.
 Well-crafted.
 Excellent instructions and suggestions.
 I use these as a warm-up for all of my performing ensembles.
 Thumbs up!"